History of Korea: Silla

 According to legend, the kingdom of Silla began with the unification of six chiefdoms of the Jinhan confederacy by Park Hyeokgeose in 57 BC, in the southeastern area of Korea.
 Its territory included the present-day port city of Busan, and Silla later emerged as a sea power responsible for destroying Japanese pirates, especially during the Unified Silla period.

-Silla artifacts, including unique gold metalwork, show influence from the northern nomadic steppes and Iranian peoples and especially Persians, with less Chinese influence than are shown by Goguryeo and Baekje.
+Silla artifacts, including unique gold metalwork, show influence from the northern nomadic steppes and Iranian peoples and especially Persians, with less Chinese influence than is shown by Goguryeo and Baekje.
 Silla expanded rapidly by occupying the Nakdong River basin and uniting the city-states.

 By the 2nd century, Silla was a large state, occupying and influencing nearby city-states.
 Silla gained further power when it annexed the Gaya confederacy in 562.
 Silla often faced pressure from Goguryeo, Baekje and Japan, and at various times allied and warred with Baekje and Goguryeo.

 Silla was the smallest and weakest of the Three Kingdoms of Korea, but it used cunning diplomatic means to make opportunistic pacts and alliances with the more powerful Korean kingdoms, and eventually Tang China, to its great advantage.

 In 660, King Muyeol of Silla ordered his armies to attack Baekje.
 General Kim Yu-shin, aided by Tang forces, conquered Baekje.
 In 661, Silla and Tang moved on Goguryeo but were repelled.
-King Munmu, son of Muyeol and nephew of Kim, launched another campaign in 667 and Goguryeo fell in the following year.
+King Munmu, son of Muyeol and nephew of Kim, launched another campaign in 667, and Goguryeo fell in the following year.